 What factors affect the outcome of stroke rehabilitation?

 Because stroke recovery varies from person to person, it's hard to predict how many abilities you might recover and how soon.
-However, in general, successful stroke rehabilitation depends on:
+In general, successful stroke rehabilitation depends on:

-- The skill of your stroke rehabilitation team
+- Therapeutic factors, including an early start to your rehabilitation and the skill of your stroke rehabilitation team

 Stroke rehabilitation takes time

-Recovering from a stroke can be a long and — at times — frustrating experience.
-The difficulties you may face are common and normal.
+Recovering from a stroke can be a long and sometimes frustrating experience.
+It's normal to face difficulties along the way.
 Dedication and willingness to work toward improvement will help you gain the most benefit.

 See more In-depth

 - Rehabilitation therapy after stroke.
 National Stroke Association. http://www.stroke.org/site/PageServer?pagename=REHABT.
-Access March 26, 2011.
+Accessed March 5, 2014.